The Color of Guap

 What are your brand colors and what prompted you to choose them?
 When trying to figure out the aesthetics of kikospeaks, I didn't make color selections based on what would impact purchase decisions; I simply went with what I liked lol.

 So the next time you examine a brand consider what the company may be trying to get from you.
-Check out this cool infographic on companies and the color blue:
+Check out this cool infographic on companies and their brand colors: